 - Navigate to the "Targeting" section of campaign setup

-- Input the geo location(s) you'd like to target.
-You can target by country, metros, or postal codes.
+- Within the "Location" section, input the geo location(s) you'd like to target.
+You can target by countries, metros, regions, or postal codes.

 Your ads will show to all locations selected, even if they're from the same geography.
 For example, if you choose to target your campaign to the United States and California, your ads will show to everyone in the United States.
 If you want only to target individual regions, be sure to only add those regions as targeting criteria to your campaign.

 Note: Self-serve advertisers are limited to targeting users in countries where the Twitter Ads product is available.
 For a list of countries available for targeting, please see this article.

 Twitter’s geo targeting is based on someone's recent location.
 This is a combination of current location and recent location history.
 Twitter uses several signals for determining whether someone is presently in a particular geographic location, such as web IP address, mobile GPS signal, mobile WiFi signal, and real-time signals, such as when someone includes their location in a Tweet.
 We use all of these signals to create sophisticated machine-learned models that predict a user's location.
 More on Twitter's data collection for ads.

 What if the location I'm trying to target isn't available?